 What is podoconiosis?

-Podoconiosis, also known as nonfilarial elephantiasis, is a form of lymphoedema affecting the lower limbs that occurs in people with long-term exposure to volcanic red clay soil.
+Podoconiosis is a form of lymphoedema that affects the lower limbs and occurs in people with long-term exposure to volcanic red clay soil.

 Who gets podoconiosis?

 Podoconiosis is endemic in tropical regions of Africa, Asia and Central America.